 The Status Quo Invitation Method of Finding Neighbors

 It’s helpful to start this conversation by noticing that our status quo neighborhoods already have selection criteria, the two most important of which are probably (1) home price and (2) location (this includes proximity to good schools).
-Since a good location commands higher prices, it seems that economic means provides the primary filter for most neighborhoods: people buy the best location they can afford.
+Since a good location commands higher prices, economic means provides the primary filter for most neighborhoods: people buy the best location they can afford.
 It doesn’t matter whether you agree with your neighbors on environmental values, for example, or not.
 How does money sit with you as a selection criteria for your neighborhood?
-Regardless of our (dis)comfort with money as a defacto selection criteria, it may not be the most effective way to arrive at a community that will succeed in having close connections with each other (although many communities manage close-ish connections even given this disadvantaged filter).
+Regardless of our (dis)comfort with money as a defacto selection criteria, it may not be the most effective way to arrive at a community that will succeed in cooperation and connection (although many communities manage close-ish connections even given this disadvantaged filter).

 A Better Way?

 Is there a better way?
 I think so.
-As discussed in more detail below, we could tilt the economics (through creating both affordable and market-rate units) so money doesn’t dominate the selection process, be clear about vision and process (which can be leveraged by location — for example, Troy Gardens Cohousing Community is located adjacent to community gardens and a CSA farm and attracts people who like those amenities), keep things small and free governance-wise, and build a physical structure that encourages interaction.
+As discussed in more detail below, we could tilt the economics (through creating both affordable and market-rate units) so money doesn’t dominate the selection process, be clear about vision and process (which can be leveraged by location — for example, Troy Gardens Cohousing Community is located adjacent to community gardens and a CSA farm and attracts people who like those amenities), keep things small and free governance-wise, and build a physical structure that encourages a good balance between interaction and privacy.
 This gives us a pretty good mix of folks.

 Unfortunately, because our culture at present relies on and teaches mainly avoidance strategies for dealing with reality, skillful disagreement is in very short supply.
 That’s because skillful disagreement relies on expanding our repertoire beyond avoidance strategies to also use intimacy strategies (also see this thread on skillful disagreement at permies.com forums).
 In my work with couples, it is very rare to find romantic partners entering therapy who can do this.
-If a couple who has decided to commit to a life together cannot do this, what chance is there that neighbors can?!
+If a married couple cannot do this, what chance is there that neighbors can?!
 In our culture, we are trained to avoid unpleasant emotion, rather than be mindful of it and skillfully communicate about it.
 For more details about this point, see this post on intimacy strategies in communication, strategies that depend on self-awareness of some kind and can be used in both platonic and romantic relationships alike.

 The number 1 obstacle to this type of communication is defensiveness (one of the four horsemen of a relationship apocalypse): feeling criticized when one has not been criticized.
 In a culture like ours that emphasizes the role of personal responsibility, defensiveness is particularly common.
 Interestingly, the antidote to defensiveness, compassion for self and others, is increasingly being highlighted in our culture, a good thing!